The Best Knife Oil for Rust-Free Blades and Fast Opening

 We’ve covered different oils for different jobs in our reviews above.
 If you’re looking for one product to do everything (or don’t like the look of our recommended products!), here are a couple of things to bear in mind:

-• If you’re oiling a kitchen knife or any knife which you could use for food preparation, you’ll want to use a food-grade knife oil.
+• If you’re oiling a kitchen knife or any knife you could use for food preparation, you’ll want to use a food-grade knife oil.
 This means it’s odorless, flavorless and non-toxic.

 • Not all oils are designed as lubricants, and you may be better off using a different product to keep your blades rust-free than to lube the joints of your folding knives.